nnj24xbfp8-wq/family-chuckeesley-site/src/content/documents/lillie-dale-1939-letter-after-dales-death.md

 So the line on Thelma's [page](/family/thelma/) that the family kept her in the circle is grounded right here: **after Dale's drowning, his parents and his brother literally physically moved his widow into her new house**.
 The chosen-family practice the Eesleys carried &mdash; the same impulse that brought [Stella](/family/stella/) into the household during the war &mdash; shows itself in this letter at the granular labor-of-loving level.

-That **Helen Burnes, fifteen years old in 1939, watched her parents and her brother spend two days helping her sister-in-law of eleven years move out of the house her dead brother had built with her**, and twenty years later told her own children that Thelma was "a friend of the family" rather than their aunt &mdash; is the silence Roberta found Ancestry filling in in June 2026.
+That **Helen Burnes, fifteen years old in 1939, watched her parents and her brother spend two days helping her sister-in-law of eleven years move out of the house her dead brother had built with her**, and twenty years later told her own children that Thelma was "a friend of the family" rather than their aunt &mdash; is the silence the marriage record later filled in.
 The letter is the record of the bond that the silence later obscured.

 ### Bill, Mary, Leonard's & Helen's casts